David-Mulder/paper-datatable/README.md

 ## Usage

-Honestly, the best thing you can do right now is simply check out the two examples.
+Honestly, the best thing you can do right now is simply check out [the demos](http://david-mulder.github.io/paper-datatable/components/paper-datatable/demo/).
 Either way, there are two main elements in this component:

  - `<paper-datatable>` generates the basic datatable
  - `<paper-datatable-card>` wraps the `<paper-datatable>` and simplifies the creation of features like pagination, etc.